 - Key people: Chair, president, and CEO Thomas Wilson

 The Allstate Corporation is the largest publicly held personal lines insurer in the US.
 Founded in 1931 as part of Sears, Roebuck & Co., the firm has grown into one of the most prolific US insurance companies, protecting around 16 million households from life’s uncertainties.

 In 2018, Illinois-domiciled Allstate ranked No. 79 on the Fortune 500 list of the largest US corporations by total revenue.
-It’s current chairman, president and CEO, as of December 2018, is Thomas J. Wilson, who took the helm at 2007.
+It’s current chairman, president and CEO is Thomas J. Wilson, who took the helm in 2007.

 A very brief history

 The board of Sears, Roebuck & Co. approved the idea of the Allstate Insurance Company in 1931.
 On April 17, 1931, the retail giant started offering auto insurance by direct mail and through the Sears catalog.
 Three years later, Allstate opened its first permanent auto insurance sales office in a Chicago Sears store.

 In the 1930s, Allstate became one of the first companies to create a sophisticated rate classification system, giving better rates to safe drivers.
 This was the start of a long history of consumer advocation.
 As Allstate reports: “In the 1960s, we helped pass historic legislation to save lives by making seatbelt use mandatory.
 In the 1970s and 1980s, we advocated for the safety benefits of air bags.
 We continue to take a public stand on issues that are important to consumers, from catastrophe preparedness to teen safe driving.”